15 Incredible Things Revealed by Extreme Weather

 10. A HUGE WOODEN STEAMBOAT

 The steamboat Montana, built in 1882, was the largest ship that ever traveled on the Missouri River.
-But she lasted just two years before she struck an underground tree and was sunk.
+But she lasted just two years before striking an underground tree and sinking.
 During a severe 2012 drought, water levels in the Missouri dropped low enough to expose the enormous wreck.

 11. A GIGANTIC ANCIENT POT